Why is your horse a hard keeper?

 - Malnutrition.
 Your horse’s diet may be lacking calories, minerals, vitamins.
 Simply adding calories may not do the trick.
 Older horses have trouble absorbing nutrients and therefore may not be getting what they need.
 Equine Nutritionists and your Veterinarian can help you and your horse!

-Also look to environmental factors that may create a hard keeper:
+Also, look to environmental factors that may create a hard keeper:

 - Age/breed/genetics.
 Older horses and genetically leaner horses (like TB’s) are prime examples of hard keepers.
 It’s just the way they are!
 That doesn’t mean you want to ignore it, but you should rule out any medical issues so your guy has a chance of keeping some weight on.

 - What’s his schedule like?
 Is your horse is training for an advanced cross country run?
 Or is he a trail horse that gets out twice a week?
 If you can’t keep weight on, work with your trainer and Nutritionist to figure out why, his job may have something to do with it.
-Conversely, he may need a job if he doesn’t have a job to relive stress and boredom.
+Conversely, he may need a job if he doesn’t have a job to relieve stress and boredom.

 - What’s the weather like?
 Is he using all of his calories, and then tapping his reserves to stay warm?
 Consider upping your blanketing game to help him stay cozy.